Sarvani2826/DIGITAL-FILTER-DESIGN/README.md

 ## DESCRIPTION OF TASK

-The task involved designing and simulating a digital Finite Impulse Response (FIR) filter using the Verilog Hardware Description Language (HDL).
+The task involved designing and simulating a Digital Finite Impulse Response (FIR) filter using the Verilog Hardware Description Language (HDL).
 The objective of this project was to implement a digital filtering system capable of processing discrete-time input signals and producing a filtered output based on predefined filter coefficients.
 FIR filters are widely used in digital signal processing applications because they are inherently stable and provide a linear phase response.
 The project focused on designing a simple multi-tap FIR filter, implementing it in Verilog, and verifying its functionality through simulation.

 In this design, a four-tap FIR filter architecture was implemented.
 The output of the FIR filter is determined by performing a weighted sum of the current input sample and several delayed input samples.
 The mathematical representation of the FIR filter used in this project is given by the equation: